aleksandramedina/Capstone-Seminar/README.md

 - copy the link that is provided by ngrok
 - replace the link in the sketch.js file
     - socket = io.connect('insert link here')
+- share the link with the participants!

+P.S.
+Do NOT close the terminal window (or your computer) while someone else is interacting with the project.
+This will deem the link useless and you will need to repeat the process.